Skip to main content

 Restarting the Economy in Support of Environment, through Technology

 ReSET is a research and development project aimed at further developing future and emerging technologies for environmental intelligence.
-Our goal is to combine a range of data streams with models and algorithms to better understand pathways to ‘reset’ agricultural and urban development across Europe for more sustainable environment, economy and employment.
-We do this by combining spatial modelling, low-cost distributed environmental sensing and artificial intelligence.
+We have combined a range of data streams with models and algorithms to better understand pathways to ‘reset’ agricultural and urban development across Europe for more sustainable environment, economy and employment.
+We have done this by combining spatial modelling, low-cost distributed environmental sensing and artificial intelligence as well as processes for stakeholder engagement, consultation, validation, training and capacity building.

-We work with relevant stakeholders to develop and test sustainable investments (environmentally, economically and in terms of employment) for farm and urban development.
-We focus particularly on sustainable development options to manage hazards such as flood, drought, as well as the quality of soil, water and air.
-We focus on these topics as they are key environmental concerns for Europe that are impacted by urban and farmland management and development.
+We work with relevant stakeholders to develop and test sustainable investments for their effectiveness in terms of environment, economy (cost) and employment for on-farm and in-urban development.
+We focus particularly on sustainable development options (nature-based solutions) to manage hazards such as flood, drought, as well as the quality of soil, water and air.
+We focus on these topics as they are key environmental concerns for Europe that are impacted by urban and farmland management and development practices.

 Within the overall aim of developing and deploying beyond state-of-the-art Environmental Intelligence for better investment in nature-based solutions to achieve a triple-win for Environment, Economy and Employment, ReSET has the following goals: